th7mo/th7mo.com/to-do.md

 - Backup my Gentoo portage configuration settings
 - Backup my Linux kernel `.config` file.
 - Make a seperate branch for pc and laptop for my `dotfiles` repository.
+- Explain how to make audio work before you forget it
+  - global pulseaudio flag
+  - install pipewire and wireplumber
+  - start your windowmanager using dbus-run-session or dbus-launch (otherwise your audio will probably not work)
+  - use the gentoo-pipewire-launcher (see i3 config) on startup
+  - use pavucontrol for easy managing of audio (it is not worth it for the terminal)